 Registration, review of your payment data, and disputes

 How to prepare for the Open Payments process

 Links to additional information

-"Payments” include both cash transactions and transfers of value (such as meals or sponsored travel) $10.
+"Payments,” including both cash transactions and transfers of value (such as meals or sponsored travel), that exceed $10.
 Manufacturers also must report aggregate payments to a single payee over $100 in a calendar year.
-Payments will be reported in the following categories:
+Payments are reported in the following categories:

 - Consulting fees